Constraining Inflationary Particle Production with CMB Polarization: Theoretical Background

-We provide exemplar $E$-mode hotspot profiles in Figure~\ref{fig:widefigure}.
+We provide exemplar $E$-mode hotspot profiles in Figure~\ref{fig:widefigure}, and examples of simulated hotspot profiles on the sky in Figure~\ref{fig:simexamps}.
 The $E$-mode profiles have a number of salient features.
 Beyond just a central amplitude, the profiles have a characteristic trough around 36 arcmin (0.01 radians).
 This trough is $\eta_{{\mathrm{HS}}}$-dependent; for these calculations, we fix $\eta_{{\mathrm{HS}}}=\eta_{\text{rec}}$, though other values will be discussed below.
 There is also a characteristic, though significantly less dramatic, peak at a small angular distance past the trough.
 Notice also that these are phenomenologically quite different from the temperature hotspot profiles (also shown in Figure~\ref{fig:widefigure}), where the characteristic feature is the central temperature and the profile cuts off around the characteristic scale $\theta_*=\sqrt{4\pi}\eta_*/\eta_0$.

 For a better sense of the phenomenology, we also present in Figure~\ref{fig:widefigure_centemps} the central amplitude of the $E$-mode hotspot profile, which is computed by taking $\hat{\bf{n}}\vdot \hat{\bf{n}}_{{\mathrm{HS}}}\rightarrow1$, which means that $\mathcal{P}_\ell\rightarrow1$.
 Thus,